Caribbean Red Snapper is one of my favorite fish. Pan seared and topped with Gulf Shrimp and a lime margarita sauce and its darn near perfection!

-The size of the fillets were perfect running around 7 ounces raw, which allowed me to add some shrimp to the dish as a topping.
+The size of the fillets was perfect running around 7 ounces raw, which allowed me to add some shrimp to the dish as a topping.

-The red snapper went realy well with the margarita sauce and lime zest and cilantro added another layer of flavors.
+The red snapper went really well with the margarita sauce and lime zest and cilantro added another layer of flavors.

 - 2 6-7 ounce Red Snapper Fillets